Central Issuance Frequently Asked Questions

 Even if it comes from a secure, centralized location, isn’t sending a driver license by mail less secure than handing it to the applicant?

 No. The mailing process used to send driver licenses and IDs is similar to that used by the financial services industry to send your credit and debit cards.
 There is no indication on the outside of the envelope that it contains a driver license or ID card.
 If a license can’t be delivered, it will be returned to the DMV.
 Also, mailing the driver license and ID card helps DMV ensure applicants provide us with legitimate addresses.

-If you have not received your driver license within 20 calendar days from the issue date of your Temporary Paper Credential (TPC) , you must contact DMV at 860-263-5700 (Within Hartford area or outside of Connecticut) or 800-842-8222 (elsewhere in Connecticut).
+If you have not received your driver license within 20 business days from the issue date of your Temporary Paper Credential (TPC) , you must contact DMV at 860-263-5700 (Within Hartford area or outside of Connecticut) or 800-842-8222 (elsewhere in Connecticut).